-Final Troubleshooting Steps To Fix Printer Offline
+Final Troubleshooting Steps To Get Printer Online

 If all those steps did not work, then this will be our last hope for fixing your printer offline issue.
 These are the same steps your printer manufacturer’s technical support team will be doing on your printer when you give them a call.

 Since our mission here at Printer Not Printing is to empower printer owners in fixing their printer issues without the hassle of interacting with any technical support help.
-We are giving this final step with no extra cost.
+We are giving this final step at no extra cost.
 We don’t care if you have an out-of-warranty printer or not.
 We’re here to help you fix your printer offline issue once and for all.

 To get started, you need to be in front of your computer or laptop.

 You’ll be installing or creating the wireless connection between your printer and computer manually.

 If your printer is still showing a printer offline error even if it’s already connected to your wireless network and has a steady wireless light, then this will be the only solution to fix it.

 The first step is to go in front of your printer screen.

 Once in front of your printer screen, click on the wireless icon, the one that looks like a radio antenna.
 You’ll see there a set of numbers usually start with “192.x.x.x” or “10.x.x.x”.
 This is your printer’s IP address.
 Take note of this one as we’ll be using it later.